CSC207-2022F-UofT/course-project-insane-hr-system/README.md

 # Insane HR system

-This project is aimed to give company a fantastic solution of employee, project and task management.
+This project is aimed to give companies a fantastic solution of employee, project and task management.
 Employee and project manager are able to see their current tasks and projects, and manage their tasks and projects.
 Department head can check every member's work in his department.

 # System Setup